How much tax will I pay on my pension if I’m still working?

 You pay £13,032 in tax, because:

-- There’s no tax due on 25% (£6,000) of your pension drawdown.
+- there’s no tax due on 25% (£6,000) of your pension drawdown;

-- Your remaining pension, employment, and property income is £64,000.
+- your remaining pension, employment, and property income is £64,000;

-- There’s no tax due on the first £12,570 of your combined income.
+- there’s no tax due on the first _personal_allowance_top of your combined income;

-- You pay 20% tax (£7,540) on your income between £12,571 and £50,270.
+- you pay _basic_rate tax (£7,540) on your income between _basic_rate_bottom and _basic_rate_top; and

-- You pay 40% tax (£5,492) on your income between £50,271 and £64,000.
+- you pay _higher_rate tax (£5,492) on your income between _higher_rate_bottom and £64,000.

+You take home £56,968 after tax.
 If you think you’ve paid too much tax, you can claim a tax refund (also called a rebate) from HMRC by filling out a R40 form.

 Income tax bands in Scotland